josherich/blog/notes/src/docs/papernotes.md

 ### Simese Network

 learn feature from verification task(same or different images), then one-shot learning new category and test images, using max likelihood

+### UNDERSTANDING THE ASYMPTOTIC PERFORMANCE OF MODEL-BASED RL METHODS

+optimal planning horizon can be over 100 steps

+combining model-based and model-free
+  - augment a model- free method with a model for faster learning
+  - make up for the asymptotic deficiencies of a model-based method by transitioning to model-free.

+  action-conditional predictor
+  plan-conditional predictor